Dual Credit Courses

 - Online: There are over 100 college courses available online through various universities, although not all of these are approved for dual credit by the State.
 Students interested in taking a college course independently can start with one of our partner universities, which include Taylor University, Grand Canyon University, and Cedarville University.
 However, they may take courses through other colleges as well.

 - On a college campus: Seniors at Heritage have the option of dismissing early in order to take a course at a local college such as IUPUI or Ivy Tech, as long as this can be accommodated in their schedule.

 - In a Heritage classroom: Currently both AP Language and AP Literature count as dual credit courses through Indiana Wesleyan University.
-We also offer an Intro to Life Calling class through Ohio Christian University.
 In addition, when certain online college courses have enough interest, we provide a “hybrid” model where students are assigned as a group to a classroom with a supervising teacher for support and accountability.
 This also provides the opportunity for more interaction with the college professor through occasional visits to the Heritage campus.
 Under this model, we currently offer Intro to Psychology and Intro to Criminal Justice through Taylor University.